anz-bank/vscode-sysl/README.md

 ## Release Notes

+### 0.14.0

+- Fix horizontal scroll behaviour when diagram is zoomed in.

 ### 0.13.0

 - Fix selection behaviour:
-  - Selections made in one tab are deselected when the tab is changed
+  - Selections made in one tab are deselected when the tab is changed.

 ### 0.12.0